Italian Social Republic: Government

+In terms of geography, the core of the Italian Social Republic's government was actually not in Salò but in Gargnano, further north on the shore of Lake Garda, where Mussolini had both his residence and his office and where the Council of Ministers held most of its meetings.
+The name Salò was only associated with the RSI regime after liberation, possibly because the small town was the hub of regime-related journalistic activity and thus identified abroad as the source of news about it.
+Only two of the RSI's ministries were in Salò, the others being scattered far from Lake Garda.

 Legacy

 In post-war Italian politics

 While the RSI supported Nazi Germany, it allowed the Italian Fascist movement to build a completely totalitarian state.
-During the preceding twenty years of the Fascist association with the Savoy monarchy of the Kingdom of Italy, some of the actions of the Fascists had been restricted by the monarchy.
-However, the formation of the RSI allowed Mussolini to be the official head of an Italian state and it also allowed the Fascists to return to their earlier republican stances.
-In one way or another, most of the prominent leaders of the post-war Italian far-right (parliamentary and extraparliamentary) were associated with the experience of the RSI.
-Among them were Filippo Anfuso, Pino Romualdi, Rodolfo Graziani, Junio Valerio Borghese, Licio Gelli and Giorgio Almirante.
-Most of the 8,000 Italian Jews who died in the Holocaust were killed during the 20 months of the Salò regime.
+During the preceding twenty years of the Fascist association with the Savoy monarchy of the Kingdom of Italy, some Fascist actions had been restricted by the monarchy.
+However, the formation of the RSI enabled Mussolini to become the official head of an Italian state and allowed the Fascists to return to their earlier republican stances.
+In one way or another, most of the prominent leaders of the post-war Italian far-right (both parliamentary and extraparliamentary) were associated with the experience of the RSI.
+Among them were Filippo Anfuso, Pino Romualdi, Rodolfo Graziani, Junio Valerio Borghese, Licio Gelli, and Giorgio Almirante, many of whom would be involved in the founding of the Neo-fascist Italian Social Movement.
+Most of the 8,000 Italian Jews who died in the Holocaust in Italy were killed during the 20 months of the Salò regime.

 Stamps

 A number of postage stamps were issued by the Republic of Salò.
-Initially, existing Italian issues were overprinted with a fasces, or the initials "G.N.R." for the Republican National Guard.
+Initially, existing Italian issues were overprinted with a fasces, or the initials "G.N.R." for the Guardia Nazionale Repubblicana (Republican National Guard).
 Later the government designed and printed three series, all of which are very common.